-The Headteacher / Principal Deputy Head / Principal (in the absence of the Headteacher) Chair of Governors (in the event of an allegation against the headteacher) Mrs A Humphries Miss T Roper Mrs Julie-Ann Lace (contact school office)
+The Headteacher / Principal Deputy Head / Principal (in the absence of the Headteacher) Chair of Governors (in the event of an allegation against the headteacher) Mrs A Humphries Miss T Roper Mr E Hughes

 OUTLINE

 Safeguarding and promoting the welfare of children and young people is everyone's responsibility.
 Everyone who comes into contact with children, their families and carers has a role to play in safeguarding them and promoting their welfare.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.